 In the Early Years we provide a rich ‘Book’ experience, by giving endless opportunities to share books with adults.
 This develops a child’s enjoyment of books and other printed material, teaches them how to handle books and gives reading a real purpose.
 Together children can talk about stories or information, join in with familiar phrases and sing favourite rhymes, songs and jingles.
 Also they begin to make up stories of their own based on outdoor experiences, role playing adventures, or toys and jigsaws they have made.
 The Early Years has high quality book areas, where the books are accessible, owned and loved by children.
 With the addition of story props, sacks and boxes filled with desirable objects to enthuse.

-From the beginning of Nursery we teach reading through a phonics approach.
+From the beginning of EYFS we teach reading through a phonics approach we use the validated Anima Phonics: Letters and Sounds Updated which is a complete systematic synthetic phonics programme providing all the necessary resources and training to achieve outstanding results.
 At the very beginning, the focus is on listening to and hearing sounds, rather than recognising the actual letters (graphemes), which come later.
 Our children have opportunities to explore different sounds in their environment, how to make and change sounds using musical instruments and create rhythms.
 This teaches them the pattern, pace and expression reading requires.
 Through listening, our children learn to link sounds and letters in the order they occur in words, as well as naming and sounding letters in the alphabet.
 Oral segmenting (breaking up letters in words) and blending (putting them back together) plays a huge part in the steps to teaching a child to read.

 In Reception children learn to recognise 42 letter sounds (graphemes), read CVC words (ship, cat, hat, chop) by blending letters together, recognise ‘tricky’ words, such as she, no, go, was, the and learn letter names.
 When they have achieved this, they begin to read short captions and simple sentences (The farmer gets up at six in the morning).
 Now it’s time to practice reading books that match the phonics and the ‘tricky words’ they know, with our Book Band system.